d2l-ai/d2l-en/chapter_introduction/index.md

 While RAM was plentiful at the end of the past century, computational power was scarce.
 Second, datasets were relatively small.
-In fact, Fisher's 'Iris dataset' from 1932 was a popular tool for testing the efficacy of algorithms.
+In fact, Fisher's Iris dataset from 1932 was a popular tool for testing the efficacy of algorithms.
 MNIST with its 60,000 handwritten digits was considered huge.